Languages of the Democratic Republic of the Congo: French

-French is the official language of the country since its colonial period under Belgian rule.
+French has been the official language of the country since its colonial period under Belgian rule.
 Therefore, the variety of French used in the DRC has many similarities with Belgian French.
 French has been maintained as the official language since the time of independence because it is widely spoken in Kinshasa, the capital of the country.
 It belongs to none of the indigenous ethnic groups and eases communication between them as well as with the rest of the Francophonie, which includes many African countries.
 According to a 2018 OIF report, 42.5 million Congolese people (50.6% of the population) can read and write in French.
 In the capital city Kinshasa, 67% of the population can read and write French, and 68.5% can speak and understand it.
 The Democratic Republic of the Congo currently has the largest population of any country with French as its official language.

-According to a 2021 survey, French was the most spoken language in the country: a total of 74% of Congolese (79% of men, and 68% of women) reported using French as a language of communication.

 Additionally, French has become a native language among the middle and upper class in cities like Kinshasa and Lubumbashi.
 French has been reported to be spoken natively by around 12% of the DRC, with just under 12 million speakers in large cities.